AfroLife to Distribute Google's GODCOMPLX

 LOS ANGELES (Dec.
 13, 2017) /PRNewswire/ -- AfroLife, a wholly owned subsidiary of Press Media Group launching early 2018, today announced it will distribute Google's original web series GODCOMPLX, a groundbreaking show challenging stereotypes of black women and the LGBTQIA+ community in computer science.
 AfroLife will distribute the show and leverage its unique platform of integrated digital streaming, social media, and curated story-telling for African American and Afro Latino audiences to build viewership and engagement for Google's breakout new show in collaboration with Conroy Productions.

-AfroLife will offer a media destination for consumers of color blending classic, popular, emerging and independent content early 2018.
-With the recent success of television shows and movies featuring women of color in science, technology, engineering and math (STEM) like Hidden Figures, market research showing the strong surge in multicultural consumption of streaming content and the lack of content options specific to this population, the AfroLife offer will include a premium experience projected to attract strong consumer adoption.
+AfroLife will offer a media destination for consumers of color blending classic, popular, emerging, and independent content in early 2018.
+With the recent success of television shows and movies featuring women of color in science, technology, engineering, and math (STEM) like Hidden Figures, market research showing the strong surge in multicultural consumption of streaming content, and the lack of content options specific to this population, AfroLife will include a premium experience projected to attract strong consumer adoption.

 Intuition Consulting Firm